Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Introduction

-We evaluate the efficacy of Blacklight against 5 state-of-the-art query-based black-box attacks, including attacks \htedit{using gradient estimation}, gradient-free attacks, and attacks that target both score-based and decision-based models.
-We perform experiments over a range of image-based models from MNIST to ImageNet, and use $L_p$ distance metrics chosen by each attack.
-Our results show that while these attacks typically take thousands (or tens of thousands) of queries to converge to a successful adversarial example, Blacklight detects these attacks after the first 2--6 queries\footnote{The exception is the Boundary attack, which starts its query search with an image from the target label.
-Blacklight detects Boundary attacks after an average of less than 40 queries (see Table~\ref{table:results}).}.
-Most importantly, Blacklight detects the large majority of all queries associated with an attack ($>$90\% for all non-Boundary attacks), compared to $<$2\% for the only other defense in literature~\cite{chen2019stateful}.
-For resource-rich attackers who persist after initial detection, Blacklight drops attack success rate to 0\% (\htedit{by rejecting each detected attack query}), compared to 78\%--100\% \htedit{when using}~\cite{chen2019stateful} .
+We evaluate the efficacy of Blacklight against eight SOTA query-based black-box attacks, including those using gradient estimation, gradient-free attacks, and those targeting score- and decision-based models.
+We experiment on a range of image-based models from MNIST to ImageNet, and use $L_p$ distance metrics chosen by each attack.
+While these attacks typically take thousands (or tens of thousands) of queries to converge to a successful adversarial example, Blacklight detects all of them after the first 2--9 queries\footnote{The exception is the Boundary attack, which starts its query search with an image from the target label.
+Blacklight detects Boundary attacks after an average of less than 50 queries (see Table~\ref{table:results}).}.
+More importantly, Blacklight detects the large majority of all queries associated with an attack (e.g., $>$90\% for all non-Boundary attacks). \htedit{By rejecting these detected attack queries, Blacklight consistently reduces the attack success rate to 0\% for all eight attacks, even when attackers persist to submit queries despite query rejection.